Food Services

 Although we will not serve any peanut products on our menus, we will allow students who bring their lunch to consume peanut products.
 However, we will ensure that all students with severe allergies are able to eat in a designated nut-free zone in the cafeteria.

-Food Services 2021 Assessment
+work in Food Services

 Salmon River Central School District is currently hiring for Food Service Help Substitutes.